 About

-Franz Kafka (3 July 1883 – 3 June 1924) was a Jewish Austrian-Czech novelist and writer from Prague who wrote in German.
+Franz Kafka (3 July 1883 – 3 June 1924) was a novelist and writer from Prague who was Jewish, Austrian, and Czech and wrote in German.
 He is widely regarded as a major figure of 20th-century literature.
-His work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surrealistic predicaments and incomprehensible socio-bureaucratic powers.
-It has been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
+His work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+The term Kafkaesque has entered the lexicon to describe bizarre situations like those depicted in his writing.
+The domain of mystical parables overlaps with the alienating experience of urban life's indecipherable complexities in these stories.
 His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1924) and The Castle (1926).
-The term Kafkaesque has entered the English lexicon to describe absurd situations like those depicted in his writing.